jeffbass/imagezmq/docs/api-examples.rst

           Returns:
             A text reply from hub.

+      close(self):
+          Closes the ZMQ socket and the ZMQ context.

   class ImageHub(open_port='tcp://:5555', REQ_REP = True):
       Opens a zmq socket on the hub computer (REP type if REQ_REP = True, SUB type otherwise), for example, a Mac, that will be receiving and